gzodataserver/odataserver/README.md

 Build the image: `docker build --rm -t odataserver .`

+Create an environement definitions file called `env.list` (copy `env.list.template` and edit).

+Make sure a rsyslog container with the name rsyslogserver is up and running (skip the `--link` part if you don't have this).

-Run the container in daemon mode:
+Run the container in on a server (assuming a proxy server used, see development below is this isn't the case):

-    docker run -d -p 81:81 -p 9000:9000 -e ADMIN_USER="root" \
+    docker run -t -i --env-file=env.list --restart="on-failure:10" \
-    -e ADMIN_PASSWORD="secret" -e MAIL_USER="joe@example.com" \
-    -e MAIL_PASSWORD="yyy" --name odataserver odataserver
+    --link rsyslog:rsyslog --name odataserver -h odataserver odataserver \

-The ports 81 and 9000 that have been exposed from the container will be routed from the host to the container using the `-p` flag.
+     /bin/bash -c "supervisord; bash"

+Exit the shell with `ctrl-p` `ctrl-q`. `exit` will stop the container.

 When developing using docker, it is usefull to connect to the containers' shell:

-    # Start a container and connect to the shell (without mail settings)
+    # Start a container like this in order not to start supervisord
-    docker run -t -i --rm -p 81:81 -p 9000:9000 -e ADMIN_USER="root" \
+    docker run -t -i --env-file=env.list --name odataserver odataserver /bin/bash
-    -e ADMIN_PASSWORD="secret" odataserver /bin/bash

     # Run the tests, MySQL needs to be started manually first
     /usr/bin/mysqld_safe &